How Soon Do You Get Strep After Exposure? | Quick Facts

 Symptoms of Strep Throat

-Once the incubation period is over, symptoms will usually kick in abruptly.
+Once the incubation period is over, symptoms usually kick in abruptly.
 Common signs include a severe sore throat, difficulty swallowing, fever, red and swollen tonsils (sometimes with white patches), and swollen lymph nodes in the neck.
 Some people might also experience headaches or stomach pain.

 It’s worth noting that not everyone will exhibit all these symptoms.
 For instance, children often present with more pronounced symptoms like fever and abdominal pain compared to adults who may primarily just complain of a sore throat.
 Recognizing these early signs can help individuals seek medical advice promptly.